The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 1. The Surge of the Digital Nomad Visa

-The ability to work remotely and be a digital nomad became more popular during the pandemic.
+The ability to work remotely and be a digital nomad became very popular during the pandemic.
 More people could work from home, or remotely, as long as they had a good wifi connection.
 In 2023, 17.3 million Americans identified as digital nomads, up 131% from 2019!
 While not all remote workers apply for digital nomad visas, the number of applicants has grown.
 In addition, 67 countries now offer a digital nomad visa, indicating a strong demand worldwide.

 The surge in visa applications from America for EU countries can be attributed to a combination of political, economic, and quality-of-life factors.
 The chance to travel and work without the high cost of living, healthcare, gasoline, or food?
 Combine good old inflation with the current political climate and many of us are ready to pack our bags!